1powechri2/MHB_Social_Media_Site/README.md

 ![Alt text](./app/assets/images/hg.png?raw=true)

+Key Components
-The website utilizes websockets so that members can chat in realtime just like on any other social medial page.
+  *The website utilizes websockets so that members can chat in realtime just like on any other social medial page.

-If you want to use this as a template for a social media page you'll need a couple of things to make it work.
+  *Websockets are created through Action cable and Redis is used to queue incomming messages.

+  *Member profile pics are saved through Active Storage into an AWS S3 bucket.